Ranking Every Eurovision Song Ever Ranking Every Eurovision Song Ever

 Source: Eurovision Song Contest Wiki | National Jury | Rules of the Voting Jury

 Next, I had to consider how to weigh these categories.
 I decided that overall impression of the song had to be paramount, but I also considered that I regard vocals as being very important to me.
 This was my second-heaviest weight.
 I go into these performances wanting to be wowed, and while there are recent examples of over-the-top staging and personality overwhelming the other factors (looking at you, Käärijä), generally speaking, the songs I felt had great vocals tended to rise far up the list.
-Of course, in such a massive contest, there are exceptions to that conventional wisdom as well: for example, I do not think anyone will accuse “A Man Without Love” (United Kingdom, 1966) as being an all-time great song despite having what was probably one of the best overall vocal performances.
+Of course, in such a massive contest, there are exceptions to that conventional wisdom as well: for example, I do not think anyone will accuse “A Man Without Love” (United Kingdom, 1966) as being an all-time great song despite having what was probably one of the better overall vocal performances.
 That just shows that no one factor is determinative in how “good” a song is.

 Devising a Scoring System

-An average song, therefore, would get a score of about 150.
-Spoiler: No song got 300 points, or even close to it.
-I regard 300 points as a level of perfection that may or may not be attainable by a living human.
-250 is probably not even achievable in any sense I could tangibly measure.
+An average song, therefore, would get a score of about 250.
+Spoiler: No song got 500 points, or even close to it.
+I regard 500 points as a level of perfection that may or may not be attainable by a living human.
+450 is probably not even achievable in any sense I could tangibly measure.
 Even if it existed, such a song may be beyond my febrile comprehension.
-Likewise, zero points is an accomplishment of catastrophic failure which may be equally impossible to reach; even the worst song could scrounge together 50 or 60 points just by showing up for the contest and uttering any vocalization.
-I could probably manage 50 points under this scoring system and I haven’t sung on stage since high school chorus.

 Finally, it came time to rank the songs by year and then overall.
 One might imagine that with that many songs, there would be many ties to break.
 I used the categories from #1 through #4 as the primary tiebreakers, in that order.
 If songs were still tied after that, they were ranked on straight-up judgment calls.
 The more songs I added to the list, the less that mattered.
 Nobody is going to care if a song is ranked 851st or 852nd; I certainly don’t.
 Tiebreakers made a much more notable difference on a year-by-year level; some songs finished inside or outside my top ten because of them, and in a few rare cases, the top songs tied.